vhvplatform/go-framework/docs/BEGINNER_GUIDE.md

 ## Summary

-This guide covered all the technologies in go-devtools:
+This guide covered all the technologies in go-framework:

 1. **Docker** - Containers for consistent environments
 2. **Go** - Fast, simple programming language